 • Prior to her current position, Waryold served as executive director of the Center for Academic Integrity and Program Administrator for the Kenan Institute for Ethics at Duke University.

 • She was an accomplished student affairs administrator for 20 plus years before moving into the professoriate role at ASU.

-• She is a founding and charter member of the Association for Student Judicial Affairs (ASJA), and served as president in 1995.
+• She is a founding and charter member of the Association for Student Judicial Affairs (ASJA, now ASCA), and served as president in 1995.

 • Dr. Waryold has presented programs, published, and consulted on campus student conduct, sexual misconduct, campus safety and campus policing, and academic integrity throughout the country.